DiogoP98/SceneRecognition/README.md

 ## Implementation

-Three different methods are implemented K Nearest Neighbours (KNN) using tiny images as feature extraction, Bag of Visual Words (BoVW) using dense sampling and qunatization and Transfer learning using a pre-trained ResNet-50 model.
+Three different methods are implemented K Nearest Neighbours (KNN) using tiny images as feature extraction, Bag of Visual Words (BoVW) using dense sampling and quantization and Transfer learning using a pre-trained ResNet-50 model.

 ### Enviroment